Buffden/battle-arena/docs/05-PROJECT_MANAGEMENT/EPICS/EPIC_VS_4_PROFILE_AND_PROGRESSION.md

 ---

-### VS-4-4: Implement leaderboard filtering by rank tier and region
+### VS-4-4: Leaderboard Filtering by Rank Tier and Region with Combined Filter Support

 **User Story:** As a player, I want to filter the leaderboard by rank tier and region so that I can see rankings for specific criteria.